KEY ISSUES RESOLVED BY HON’BLE SUPREME COURT

-Rights of creditors against guarantors & extinguishment of claim of guarantor on account of subrogation
+Rights of creditors against guarantors & extinguishment of the claim of a guarantor on account of subrogation

 - Creditors have a right to proceed against the guarantor even after resolution plan is approved

-- Resolution plan is binding on the guarantors as well and their claim of subrogation on the Corporate Debtor can be extinguished
+- The resolution plan is binding on the guarantors as well and their claim of subrogation on the Corporate Debtor can be extinguished

-- Successful Resolution Applicant need to takeover the business of the Corporate Debtor on a fresh slate and he cannot suddenly face undecided claims from the guarantors or any other claimants.
+- Successful Resolution Applicant needs to take over the business of the Corporate Debtor on a fresh slate and he cannot suddenly face undecided claims from the guarantors or any other claimants.